 Donald Ross turned North Carolina sand and scrub into hallowed golfing ground.
-After heading to the U.S. from Scotland, where he apprenticed under Thomas “Old Tom” Morris at St. Andrews, Ross was hired by James Walker Tufts to design golf courses at Pinehurst Resort.
+After heading to the US from Scotland, where he apprenticed under Thomas “Old Tom” Morris at St. Andrews, Ross was hired by James Walker Tufts to design golf courses at Pinehurst Resort.
 Among those was Pinehurst No. 2, which became his most famous and is one of the top-ranked courses in the world.
-He went on to design dozens of golf courses across our state, and about 40 of them are still in play.

-Experience Ross-designed golf courses for yourself during a 3-day weekend in Pinehurst and Southern Pines, the area known as the “Home of American Golf.”
+If you want to take a swing on a Ross-designed golf course yourself, plan a three-day weekend in the "Home of American Golf."
 Here are three different ways to plan your trip.

 Option 1: Play Ross’ Masterpiece

 Since opening in 1907, Pinehurst No. 2 has served as the site of more golf championships than any course in America.
-In 2014, it became the first to host the men’s and women’s U.S. Opens in consecutive weeks, and Ross, a tournament winner himself, once called it “the fairest test of championship golf I have ever designed.”
+In 2014, it became the first to host the men’s and women’s US Opens in consecutive weeks, and the championship will return in 2024, 2029, 2035, 2041 and 2047.
+Ross, a tournament winner himself, once called it “the fairest test of championship golf I have ever designed.”

 Pinehurst Resort members and guests have priority when it comes to tee times, so plan on spending at least one night.
 Choose from traditional rooms and suites at AAA FourDiamond rated Carolina Hotel and its sweeping verandas or The Holly Inn, the resort’s original accommodation.
-Other options include The Manor Inn and onsite condos.
+Other options include The Manor, The Magnolia Inn, and onsite villas and condos.

 There’s plenty to do off the course at Pinehurst Resort.
-Forbes Travel Guide gave four stars to the spa, while other activities include tennis, swimming in the outdoor pool, and kayaking and fishing in the 200-acre private lake.
-You’ll eat well, too.
+Soothe sore muscles at the spa, or stay active with other activities including tennis, swimming, pickleball, and kayaking and fishing in the 200-acre private lake.
+You’ll love the dining options too.
 The elegant Carolina Dining Room serves dinner and a Southern-style breakfast buffet, which is a longtime favorite of guests.
-Overlooking No. 2’s 18th hole, The Deuce serves lunch, small bites, cocktails and North Carolina craft beers.
+Overlooking No. 2’s 18th hole, The Deuce serves lunch, small bites, cocktails and local craft beers.

 Option 2: Explore Ross’ Adopted Hometown

 Southern Pines Golf Club is another early Ross project.
-Succeeding on this public course, which features his trademark crowned greens, requires contemplating, not ripping, your drives.
-Take time to walk it, which creates the opportunity to better appreciate the thought that was put into its design.
+It features his trademark crowned greens, and you'll need to contemplate, not rip, your drives.
+Take time to walk it to better appreciate the thought put into its design.

-While the club’s Squirrely's Pub makes a great Reuben, you’ll need a place to stay.
-Pine Crest Inn, which Ross owned for almost 30 years, is the appropriate choice.
-It offers traditional rooms with two beds, the private Telegraph Cottage with two queens and a single, and Snore Rooms, which become two rooms in one by closing an interior door.
+After a long day of golf, you’ll need a place to retreat.
+Pine Crest Inn, which Ross owned for almost 30 years, offers traditional rooms with two beds, the private Telephone Cottage with two queens and a single, and the Barrett House, which can hold up to 16 guests.

 The inn serves breakfast, Sunday brunch and dinner, when the 22-ounce porterhouse pork chop with mashed potatoes, vegetables and pan gravy has been the choice for more than 60 years.
 More restaurants, along with a variety of small shops, are within walking distance.
 Try family-friendly Pinehurst Pizza or Elliott’s on Linden for farm-to-table cuisine.